elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/garbage-collection.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, a global variable that is equal to null is garbage collected in JavaScript.
 This is because the garbage collector will remove any object that is no longer referenced by any other variable.
-When a global variable is set to null, it no longer references any object so that it can be garbage collected.<br /><br />
+When a global variable is set to null, it no longer references any object so that it can be garbage collected.
   </div>
   </div>
 </details>